AdaCore/learn/content/courses/advanced-ada/parts/data_types/records.rst

-An unconstrained discriminated subtype with defaults is called a mutable subtype, and a variable of such a subtype is called a mutable variable because the discriminants of such a variable can change.
+An unconstrained discriminated subtype with defaults is called a mutable subtype, and a variable of such a subtype is called a mutable variable because the discriminants of such a variable can be changed.
 An important feature of mutable subtypes is that it allows for changing the discriminants of an object via assignments |mdash| in this case, no :ref:`discriminant check <Adv_Ada_Discriminant_Check>` is performed.